Table Tennis Serving: A Complete Guide

 Conclusion

-Ultimately, the points you win as a result of your table tennis serving can often be the difference between winning or losing a match.
+Ultimately, the points you win as a result of your ping pong serve can often be the difference between winning or losing a match.
 And knowing just how easy it is to win points from these, you really should dedicate a portion of your training time to improving your serves.

 Just 10-15 minutes per session will go a long way to improving your service game.
 It also makes for the perfect training drill when you don’t have a training partner available.
 So the next time you find yourself stuck on your own, take a box of balls down to the sports center and drill those serves!